 2. BFF Print Shop

-BFF Print Shop is run by a photographer and interior designer who clearly have a great eye for art.
-I really like their Vintage collection of prints that have gorgeous rich toned landscapes and portraits.
-Two of their prints are featured in this post – Elm Tree Landscape and Heaven.
+BFF Print Shop is run by a photographer and interior designer who clearly have a great eye for design.
+I really like their vintage collection of prints that have gorgeous rich toned landscapes and portraits.

 Top tip: When downloading your prints to your phone create a new album especially for the Frame TV as this makes it easier for the SmartThings App to recognise the images.

 Once you’ve made a purchase you’ll be emailed a zip file with your digital download in several aspect ratios.
 Look for the one labelled Samsung Frame, as this has been handily set to the optimal size already.

 Note: You can print all the digital downloads you purchase too if you’d like to frame them somewhere other than your TV in future.
 Click here for more information (and a discount code!) for printing digital art.

 By far the most affordable places to buy digital art from the Samsung Frame TV is on Etsy.
 Just type in ‘Samsung Frame TV art’ to find sellers like North Prints and Wanderlust Print Collection who sell instant downloads for just £1 or £2 each.